News

 Doctors group burns into different categories based on how deeply your skin has been harmed.
 These are called “degrees.”
 You can have a first-, second-, third-, or fourth-degree burn.

-How to Recognize and Treat a Second-Degree Burn - MSNSecond-degree burns occur when heat, chemicals, light, or electricity damage the first two layers of your skin.
-The appearance of a second-degree burn sets them apart from a less severe first ...
+Medically reviewed by Michael Menna, DO Second-degree burns occur when heat, chemicals, light, or electricity damage the first two layers of your skin.
+The appearance of a second-degree burn sets ...

 First- and second-degree burns only affect the first (epidermis) and second layer (dermis) of the skin, respectively.
 Treatment consists of topical ointments, gauze, and cool compresses.